GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum number of projectiles by 1 or grant one of the attacks a +1 bonus for the purpose of determining a critical hit.

-**Critical Failure**: You fail to properly form they projectiles, resulting in a small explosin which only harms you, inflictng a thrown blade attack against you with bonus to the attack equal to the spell's tier.
+**Critical Failure**: You fail to properly form they projectiles, resulting in a small explosion which only harms you, inflicting a thrown blade attack against you with bonus to the attack equal to the spell's tier.

 #### Flee